 Medical negligence (also known as clinical negligence) occurs when the actions taken by a medical professional – such as a doctor, nurse, surgeon, or dentist – to treat a patient fall short of the expected standard of care.
 It makes no difference if the negligence takes place at an NHS facility or a private clinic, as all medical staff have a duty of care towards their patients.

-We handle the vast majority of medical negligence claims on a no win no fee basis, meaning that if you've been injured due to the negligence of a medical professional, you can get access to justice without having to spend a fortune.
+The vast majority of medical negligence claims are handled on a no win no fee basis, meaning that if you’ve been injured due to the negligence of a medical professional, you can get access to justice without having to spend a fortune.

 Types of medical negligence

-Medical negligence can cover a wide range of areas, and some of the types of claims we deal with include:
+Medical negligence can cover a wide range of areas, and some of the types of claims usually dealt with include:

 - Birth injuries